edw/clj-lens/README.md

 If a set member is updated, the return value of the update function is examined.
-If it is truthy, the returned value is conj'd unto the set--and the value associated with the path specification element value is disj'd from the set.
+If it is truthy, the returned value is conj'd unto the set--after the value associated with the path specification element value is disj'd from the set.
 If the returned value is equal to the path specification element value, the original set is changed.
 If the returned value is not truthy, the path specification element value is